 Taipei 101 Mall

 I’m not a mall guy.
-I prefer shopping at small, traditional markets like the Jade Market or even better… local markets that are so small, they don’t even have a name.
-BUT, I have to honestly admit that the shopping mall at the base of the Taipei 101 tower is really nice.
+I prefer shopping at small, traditional markets like the Jade Market or even better – local markets that are so small, they don’t even have a name.
+BUT, I have to admit that the shopping mall at the base of the Taipei 101 tower is really nice.
 The food court is the best in Taiwan – in my opinion – and there’s a supermarket (Jason’s) which has the biggest deli in Taipei.
+Jason’s also sells imported wine, beer, chips, crackers you can’t find anywhere else, Swiss chocolate and all the other goodies you’ve been craving for.

 Tips for Taipei Shoppers